opensourcedesign/opensourcedesign.github.io/content/jobs/2015-04-28-angular-meteor.md

 status: solved
 compensation: gratis
 date_posted: 2015-04-28
+how_to_apply: Contact via GitHub (urigo/angular-meteor) — simonv3 on github
 ---

 Angular Meteor is trying to figure out how to tackle the emergence of Angular 2, and how the angular-meteor team should tackle that on their website.
 This is a quick job that involves planning the layout of a more information page, as well as some visual tweaks to the angular-meteor tutorial app.